GAP YEAR / SEMESTER & ROWING

 • Spanish Language program fees that includes classes from Mo-Thur (16hrs per week) or University of Seville program fees.

 • Rowing program fees.
-Practices from Mo-Thur (2hrs per day) throughout the year/term.
+Practices from Mo-Fri (2hrs per day) throughout the year/term.

 • SAIIE Transcript at the end of the course certifying the Spanish language course taken.
 University of Seville will issue an official certification with the courses taken if participating in their program.

-• Mandatory CISI health and medical evacuation insurance (https://www.culturalinsurance.com/)
+• Mandatory CISI health and medical evacuation insurance.

-• Meals not included with accommodation (estimated at $700)
+• Meals not included with accommodation (estimated at $1200 per sesmester).

-• Transportation to practice (estimated at $300 per semester)
+• Transportation to practice (estimated at $200 per semester).

-• Optional excursions and activities (estimated at $900 per semester)
+• Optional cocurricular activities (estimated at $800 per semester).

 APPLICATION DEADLINES